Re-trade

-A Re-trade is the practice of renegotiating the purchase price of real property by the buyer after initially agreeing to purchase at a higher price.
+A re-trade is the practice of renegotiating the purchase price of a property or company by the buyer after initially agreeing to purchase at a higher price.
 Typically this occurs after the buyer gets the property under contract and during the period that it is performing due diligence.
 The buyer may raise a due diligence issue and demand a purchase price adjustment to a lower re-trade price.
 The seller can be left in a bad situation where it must either accept the lower price or lose the sale and re-market the property.
 Moreover, loss of the sale can affect an entire chain of related transactions (such as when the sale is a down-leg in a tax-deferred "1031" exchange), thereby increasing even further the pressure upon the seller to accept the lower price in order to salvage the related transactions and avoid a ripple effect.